Coderaxx/Norske-tjenester/README.md

 **Renovasjon**

-- 🟠 Støtte for BIR
+- 🟢 Støtte for BIR
-- 🟠 Støtte for ReMidt
+- 🟢 Støtte for ReMidt
-- 🟠 Støtte for Glør
+- 🟢 Støtte for Glør
-- 🟠 Støtte for Innherred Renovasjon
+- 🟢 Støtte for Innherred Renovasjon
+- 🟢 Støtte for Stavanger kommune
-- 🟠 Støtte for Stavanger kommune
+- 🟠 Støtte for Oslo kommune
+- 🟠 Støtte for Avfall Sør
 - 🟠 Lage flows for renovasjon

 **Implementert:**